Smooen/azubi_lib/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+- Use graphql for retreiving only certain book object properties from the database (?)

 ## TODO

 1. Statischer Prototyp der Webseite erstellen